Cone-Virus/TinyStinger-2.0/README.md

 # TinyStinger V2.0
 - Version 2.0?

-There is an earlier rendition of the tinystinger so I decided to make it python based, a sqlite3 DB, and a shell instead of a clunky GUI
+There is an earlier rendition of the tinystinger so I decided to make it python based and a sqlite3 DB

 - What is it?